TraiLynne/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+   SQL (Structured Query Language) is a programming language that has become the standard for managing databases and the data within them.
+It is the de facto way of interacting with DBMS (Database Management Systems).
+One of those systems being an RDBMS (Relational Database Management System).
+   An RDBMS is specialized software used to manage a Relational Database (that name is right on point).
+   The main difference is SQL is a language and an RDBMS is a software.
+RDBMS uses SQL to manage data.

-1. Why do tables need a `primary key`?
+2. Why do tables need a `primary key`?

+  The primary key of a table is the unique identifier for each record within the table.
+That primary key is used as the reference in other tables if the 2 records are related.

-1. What is the name given to a table column that references the primary key on another table.
+3. What is the name given to a table column that references the primary key on another table.

+  The foreign key is the name given to the table column that references the primary key on another table.
+It is usually labeled after the singular version of the table name that holds the primary key followed by '_id'.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+4. What do we need in order to have a _many to many_ relationship between two tables.

+  From my understanding, a total of 3 tables are required.
+  For example, with students and teachers, students can have multiple teachers and teachers can have multiple students.
+On the student and teacher tables, each will hold a primary key.
+The 3rd table will hold foreign keys referencing the students and teachers primary keys making the multiple connections.

 ## Project Set Up